leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What conditions are monitored by SiDRP?
 - What type of patients are monitored in SiDRP?
 - Why am I discharged to SiDRP?

-## intent: cec-condition-miscellaneous
-- What is CEC?
-- What is community eyecare clinic?
-- What does CEC stand for?
-- How often will I be seen at CEC?
-- How long is a CEC visit?
-- Is CEC run by doctors?
-- What is done in CEC?
-- Who will I see in CEC?
-- What tests are done in CEC?
-- What is the difference between CEC and a normal eye clinic?

 ## intent: cec-condition-miscellaneous_49
 - Where is CEC clinic?